-Thanks to generous fund holders, the Foundation has awarded nearly $1 million in scholarships through 13 unique scholarship funds to help support students in achieving their educational and professional goals.
+Thanks to generous individuals and families, the Foundation has awarded $3.1 million in scholarships since 1994 through unique scholarship funds that help support students in achieving their educational and professional goals.

 Scholarship applications have closed for 2021 and will reopen in early 2022.
 Sign-up for our newsletter at the bottom of this page to be notified of scholarship updates and announcements.